dolcap/Passive-quarter-car-suspension-model/README.md

 Created a detailed mathematical model of a quarter car suspension system and integrated it in MATLAB and Simulink.
 Differential equations were solved in MATLAB using the ode23 function and compared it with the state space model.
-Also, differential equations are integrated in Simulink.